parkerdavis1/agave-portfolio/content/blog/2024-03-01-job-scraper/job-scraper.md

 ## Optimizations

 I have no intention of actually making this a web app so the separation of client and server is probably an unnecessary over-complication.
-There's no reason to make database calls only from the server if the server and client are both on my laptop saving to a database on my laptop.
+There's no reason to make database calls only from the server if the server and client are both on my computer saving to a database on my computer.
 If I were to build it again, I might instead go SPA-style and use [Tauri](https://tauri.app/) to make it a desktop app (no more revving up the dev server before running the app, precious seconds and keystrokes saved!).

 When I click "Get New Jobs" it takes a bit of time to scrape through all the sites.
 A lot of this is unavoidable, scraping takes time, but there are some optimizations to be had.

-First draft I had it iterating through an array of job scripts, scraping each site one after the other.
+In the first draft I had it iterating through an array of job scripts, scraping each site one after the other.
 Not the best.

 ```js
 for (const jobGetFunction of arrayOfJobGetters) {